AKSHITHREDDI1205/neutron/README.md

 - db_backup.sql file is a mysql dump file.we have to import this dump to mysql db server
 - > mysql -u <user_name> -p accounts < db_backup.sql

+#reviev:
+this course gives you an understanding or you can say overview of the requird topics for DEVOPS